laleh-h/codingTasks/Diabetes Progression Prediction/README.md

 - `BMI`: Body mass index, a measure of body fat based on height and weight.
 - `BP`: Average blood pressure.
 - `S1-S6`: Six blood serum measurements.
 - `PROGRESSION`: The target variable indicating the one-year progression of diabetes.
+It refers to the change or advancement in the severity or stage of diabetes over a one-year period.
+It is a measure of how much the condition of diabetes has worsened or improved for an individual within that timeframe.